helidon-io/helidon/docs/mp/guides/mp-tutorial.md

 In this class, a `main` method is defined which starts the Helidon MP server and prints out a message with the listen address.

-to use the annotations discussed above to discover Java beans in the application.
+Helidon MP applications also require a `beans.xml` resource file to tell Helidon to use the annotations discussed above to discover Java beans in the application.

 Create a `beans.xml` in the `src/main/resources/META-INF` directory with the